Vegan school meal: Political history

-Examples of vegan lunches
+Examples of vegan lunch options

-Vegan school lunches being served by schools include sloppy Joes in Teofilandia, Brazil, hummus pizza and Kung Pao tofu in Portland, Maine, USA, root vegetable soup in Porvoo, Finland, vegan chicken nuggets in Deerfield, Illinois, USA, vegan quesadillas and Sichuan noodles in Kittery, Maine, USA, falafel sandwiches and stuffed vegan peppers at Fort Walton Beach, Florida, USA, and vegan tamale and vegan teriyaki burgers in Los Angeles, California, USA.
-At Our Lady of Sion School in Worthing, West Sussex, England school dinners include Fillet Fisch burger with tartare sauce & chips, butternut squash & sweet potato Tikka Masala with rice, and tofu tacos with Asian slaw.
+Vegan school lunches being served by schools include sloppy joes in Teofilândia, Brazil, hummus pizza and Kung Pao tofu in Portland, Maine, US, root vegetable soup in Porvoo, Finland, vegan chicken nuggets in Deerfield, Illinois, US, vegan quesadillas and Sichuan noodles in Kittery, Maine, US, falafel sandwiches and stuffed vegan peppers at Fort Walton Beach, Florida, US, and vegan tamale and vegan teriyaki burgers in Los Angeles, California, US.
+At Our Lady of Sion School in Worthing, West Sussex, England, school dinners include Fillet Fisch burger with tartare sauce and chips, butternut squash and sweet potato Tikka Masala with rice, and tofu tacos with Asian slaw.

 In 2022, New York City public schools adopted Vegan Fridays and serve vegan lunches on Fridays.
 These include chickpea wraps and veggie tacos.

 Vegan schools

 Vegan schools are schools that only serve vegan food to students.

-In 2015, the MUSE School in Calabasas, California became the first vegan K–12 school in the United States.
+In 2015, the MUSE School in Calabasas, California, became the first vegan K–12 school in the United States.

-The German International School in Chennai also adopted veganism since the 2017–2018 academic year, becoming the first vegan K–12 school in India.
+The German International School in Chennai, India, adopted veganism since the 2017–2018 academic year, becoming the first vegan K–12 school in India.

 In February 2022, the Our Lady of Sion School, an independent day school in Worthing, West Sussex, England, became the first school in the country to have a fully vegan school kitchen.
 It partners with Plant Based School Kitchens.

+Vegan dining halls

+Vegan dining halls are campus dining halls that exclusively offer plant-based meals.

+North Texas University has offered a vegan-only dining hall since 2011.
+The dining hall has blazed many trails during the past 10 years, including reducing the university’s carbon footprint through Mean Green Acres.
+The hydroponic garden was built inside a specially designed, upcycled freight trailer behind the dining hall.
+At any given time, five to 11 different varieties of lettuce and herbs are grown in the container.
+On average, the dining hall serves more than 1,000 guests per day.
+In response to its popularity on campus, plans are underway to expand Mean Greens Café and the on-campus hydroponic garden program.

+In 2012, the University of California San Diego opened the Roots dining hall, which is fully vegan.